kingsdigitallab/kings-past/src/routes/accessibility-statement/+page.md

+---
+title: "Accessibility statement for the King's Past project"
-# Accessibility statement for the King's Past project
+excerpt: "Learn more about the accessibility statement for the King's Past project"
+tags: accessibility, statement
+---

+# { title }

 This is a placeholder for the accessibility statement for the King's Past project.
 Once the site is complete and assessed, this page will be updated with